mogera551/quel/README.md

 # What is Quel
-This is declarative, simple, easy, pure javascript framework.
+Quel is declarative, simple, easy, pure javascript framework.

 ## The motivation for development
 "Antithesis to the increasingly complex JavaScript development."